gautammalik-git/Camformer/pretraining_scripts/README.md

-# Camformer Unified Command-Line Interface
+# Camformer Unified Command-Line Interface for Pre-training

 This unified interface makes it easy to train and test both basic and large Camformer models using simple commands.